boxyhq/website/guides/jackson/frameworks/rails.md

       post 'sso', to: 'sorcery#oauth'
       # logout the user
       delete 'logout' => 'logins#destroy', as: :logout
       # handles the redirect back from Jackson SSO service, exchanges code with access_token and then fetches userprofile.
-We then create the user if not present in database, else return the one in the db.
+Sorcery creates the user if not present in database, else return the one in the db.
       resource :oauth do
         get :callback, to: 'sorcery#callback', on: :collection
       end